tejuscs/ADBD-Labs/intro_older_original/intro.md

 # Workshop Introduction and Overview #

-## Introduction to Oracle Autonomous Database Dedicated ##
+## Introduction to Oracle Autonomous AI Database Dedicated ##
-Oracle's Dedicated Autonomous Database service allows organizations to Rethink Database IT, enabling a customizable private database cloud in the public cloud.
+Oracle's Dedicated Autonomous AI Database service allows organizations to Rethink Database IT, enabling a customizable private database cloud in the public cloud.
 The dedicated choice makes it possible to deliver a self-service database capability that aligns with organizational structure.
 Different lines of business or project teams can have complete autonomy in their individual execution while the company itself gets a fleet wide simplified aggregation of overall health, availability and cost management.
 This separation of Fleet vs Database administration allows simple budgeting controls and resource isolation without getting in the way of the line of business execution.
 And a dedicated database deployment will support the entire spectrum of needs from simple apps to apps that require the highest governance, consistent performance and operational controls.

-The Oracle Autonomous database on dedicated infrastructure runs on the Exadata platform and is available both in OCI and in a customer's data center as a Cloud @ Customer offering.
+The Oracle Autonomous AI Database on dedicated infrastructure runs on the Exadata platform and is available both in OCI and in a customer's data center as a Cloud @ Customer offering.

-Watch the video below for an overview of Autonomous Database Dedicated
+Watch the video below for an overview of Autonomous AI Database Dedicated

 [](youtube:fOKSNzDz1pk)

 ## Workshop Objectives

-This collection of hands-on-lab guides is designed to assist customer administrators and developers with setting up and using various features of the **Autonomous Database on dedicated Exadata Infrastructure** service.
+This collection of hands-on-lab guides is designed to assist customer administrators and developers with setting up and using various features of the **Autonomous AI Database on dedicated Exadata Infrastructure** service.
 Since the collection is ever growing and vast, a recommended approach is to try labs based on end user persona.

 ## Hands-on Lab Breakdown